Making the MINERvA Measurement

 - Open your spreadsheet and find your place in it, corresponding to your data assignment.

-- Next open your data group in the start page (letter next to your institute name) and then go to your data assignement.
+- Next open your data group in the start page (letter next to your institute name) and then go to your data assignment.
 This opens the Arachne event display.

 - For each "Entry" or "Gate" (both names are used) go from Slice to Slice until you find an event with a short proton track and a long muon track and no extraneous indications that could render the event too "noisy" to analyze.